We’re so happy you’re here and hope to see you in

 Yes!
 We mean it when we say that we welcome and serve all people regardless of age, race, gender, marital status, sexual orientation or identity, social class, spiritual background, physical or mental challenge, homelessness, or former incarceration.
 Whatever your walk in life, together we walk with Jesus.

 Each Sunday between services (10:00 am to 11:00 am) we hold a variety of fellowship and education sessions for people of all ages!

 Our fellowship hour between services in the room directly beneath the sanctuary for you to enjoy conversation, connection, and refreshments.
 During this time we also celebrate special events and hear special presentations from our community members and young adults.

 During this hour we also host adult education forums, September through May, with a wide range of topics reflecting the interest of our congregation.
-Topics have included music’s effect on Alzheimer’s, financial planning, spiritual pilgrimages, and the Protestant Reformation among many others.
+Topics have included music’s effect on Alzheimer’s, financial planning, spiritual pilgrimages, climate change and creation care, and the Protestant Reformation among many others.
 View this week’s announcements for the most up to date listing of topics.

 We are a Lutheran church affiliated with the Evangelical Lutheran Church in America (ELCA), one of the largest Christian denominations and the largest Lutheran denomination in the US.
 Within the ELCA, we are a part of the Montana Synod which you may see referenced from time to time.

 The ELCA affirms that “together in Jesus Christ we are freed by grace to live faithfully, witness boldly, and serve joyfully.”
 The ELCA believes in forgiveness and reconciliation; dignity, compassion, and justice for all; inclusion and diversity; openness to change; and the faithful stewardship of God’s creation and gifts.
 Read more about these values here.